fsprojects/FAKE/help/fake-dotnetcore.md

 #load "./.fake/build.fsx/loadDependencies.fsx"
 ```

+> For now you probably want to add `source .fake/bin/core-v1.0-alpha-10/packages` if you want to use the FAKE Api.

 ### paket.dependencies

 It's also possible to use an existing `paket.dependencies` file and specify the file and group to use (defaults to "paket.dependencies" and "Main"):